 Hearing I had gestational diabetes was a huge shock.

 - Gestational Diabetes isn’t about how “healthy” you are, it is about the placenta’s reaction to insulin.
 I could have been eating perfect and still would have gotten gestational diabetes.
 It isn’t my fault I have Gestational Diabetes and it isn’t your fault either!

-- It isn’t a life sentence.
+- Gestational Diabetes isn’t a life sentence.
 Yes, some women do end up developing diabetes later and I’ve got a higher chance of getting it later.
-However, I know now I’m prone to diabetes which means I can prepare and hopefully prevent by incorporating the new eating skills I’m learning.
+However, I know now I’m prone to diabetes which means I can prepare and hopefully prevent by incorporating the new healthy eating skills I’m learning.

 - Exercise is one of the best things I can do for my body right now.
 Being active really, really helps with gestational diabetes.
 I like to stay active, so this just gives me one more reason to get out of bed.